wfhallpg/pinewoodgreens.github.io/transition.md

 Online Payment options are now available through the [resident portal](http://www.ciranet.com/ResidentPortal).
 There is a fee of $14.95 for credit card payments.
 E-Check and ACH payments do not incur additional fees.

-## Architectural Review Applications

-Architectural Applications for exterior modifications may now be submitted online.
-The form may be uploaded through the [resident portal](http://www.ciranet.com/ResidentPortal).

 ## Pool Pass Applications

 Pool Pass applications are still submitted by paper to the association office.